 We would like to welcome Andrew and his family!

-As the attendee numbers were severely restricted, due to C-19, a video of the service will shortly be available here
+As the attendee numbers were severely restricted, due to C-19, a video of the service has been made

 PLEASE NOTE - Information & Resources continue during this time of easing the Covid-19 lockdown

-You are not alone!
-Church is changing! - Look at the links below to see how you can continue to worship from your home; read Pauline's weekly homily; download this month's church magazine!
+Look at the links below to see how you can continue to worship from your home; read the weekly sermon; download this month's church magazine!